totalcms/cms/resources/docs/index.md

 Welcome to Total CMS 3!
 You will find all of the documentation for Total CMS here.
 These docs are a work-in-progress during the beta.

-## Beta C

-## Video Tutorials

-Here are some videos that have been recorded about Total CMS 3.